Is Tsu a Scam? 6 Things to Consider

-Final Note: I am locking comments on this post because i’m tired of being personally attacked and insulted across the internet for asking some questions and stating my opinions.
+Final Note: I am locking comments on this post because I’m tired of being personally attacked and insulted across the internet for asking some questions and stating my opinions.
 I am also tired of over 20 JOIN ME ON TSU SPAM INVITE LINKS a day that I have to moderate in the comments.
 Honestly..
 I just don’t care anymore.
-If that means “i’m wrong” because I should accept being called a bitch, dumb, thief, slut, whore, cunt(yes people are calling me all those things in public posts all over the place)… because I asked some question (Really people.. really?
-You’ve wrote “You deserve this because you posted a blog with your thoughts!” all over the place too)… Then so be it.
+If that means “i’m wrong” because I should accept being called a bitch, dumb, thief, slut, whore, c*nt(yes people are calling me all those things in public posts all over the place)… because I asked some question (Really people.. really?)… Then so be it.
 I’ll leave this here for people to decided.
 I wrote this post so I could send it to people spamming me their links and asking why I was not there.
 It went viral online and has made people act like its some kind of witch hunt on me.
 Carry on with your pitchfolks rage Internet.
 I’m done playing.

 11/24 – The threats continue.
 I’ll post the screenshots here.
 It seem Andrew Fromm does not like his full name associated with this stuff and is threatening to “tsu” me for posting this.
 Of course after he publicly posted that I needed to see his hand written check shown above publicly on his tsu profile.
 2 out of 1 million users have gotten paid somehow.
 No screenshots of how they did though.
 HORRIBLE ODDS.
 My entire article still stands above with most users reporting earns between $.10 and $5 in the first month.
-I did not post Andrew Fromms comment on this blog because he was rude.
-I removed ANY comment that was rude, insulting, or included a spam link, as do most bloggers.
-I left lots of “positive” tsu comments below that managed to not call me names.
-Logical discussion is good.
 There is little logical discussion happening anymore, just people insulting me personally, as you can see folks.
 I’ve updated this post over 30 times since posting to include where tsu has changed my original points.
 The Tsu supports sure are angry.
 You judge.